 LASIK is the most popular and successful method of laser eye surgery.
 The all-laser LASIK technique, performed at our state-of-the-art laser center in New Jersey, is our preferred laser vision correction treatment in patients with nearsightedness, farsightedness, or astigmatism.

-In fact, he was the lead author of the clinical trial that led to the first FDA approval of the excimer laser for vision correction surgery in 1995 (click the title below), so he has some of the longest and most extensive experience in LASIK in the U.S.
+In fact, Dr. Hersh was the lead author of the clinical trial that led to the first FDA approval of the excimer laser for vision correction surgery in 1995 (click the title below), so his practice has some of the longest and most extensive experience in LASIK in the U.S.

 The Optical Principle of LASIK: